Stephen Eskinazi

-Stephen Sean Eskinazi (born 28 March 1994) is an Australian cricketer who plays for Middlesex and the Perth Scorchers.
+Stephen Sean Eskinazi (born 28 March 1994) is an Australian cricketer who plays for Leicestershire on loan from Middlesex.

 Born in South Africa and raised in Australia, he is a dual citizen of Australia and the United Kingdom.
 Eskinazi is a right-handed batsman who is also an occasional wicketkeeper.

 Career

 Eskinazi was born in Johannesburg, South Africa to an English mother and a Zimbabwean father.
 He moved with his family to Australia at a young age.
-Eskinazi attended high school at Christ Church Grammar School, Perth, later attending the University of Western Australia.
+Eskinazi attended secondary school at Christ Church Grammar School, Perth, later attending the University of Western Australia.
 He holds British and Australian citizenship.

+After a spell with Western Australia under-17s, Eskinazi joined Middlesex in 2013, initially playing for their second team before being awarded a full-time contract in 2014.
+On 9 September 2015, he made his first-class debut against Yorkshire in the County Championship.

 Eskinazi made his List A debut for Middlesex in the 2018 Royal London One-Day Cup on 17 May 2018.
 He was awarded his county cap by club president John Emburey during the County Championship match versus Derbyshire at Lord's in September 2018.
-During the enforced absence of Peter Handscomb due to the COVID-19 pandemic, he was appointed club captain during the 2020 season.
+In July 2020, he was appointed as club captain until the end of the season as a result of the enforced absence of Peter Handscomb due to the COVID-19 pandemic.

-On 24 June 2021, in the 2021 T20 Blast, Eskinazi scored his first century in a T20 match, with an unbeaten 102 runs.
+On 24 June 2021, in the 2021 T20 Blast, Eskinazi scored his first century in a Twenty20 match, with an unbeaten 102 runs.
+At the time, this was the highest T20 score at the Lord's Cricket Ground, although it was surpassed by Max Holden in 2023.
+Eskinazi also became the first batter to score over 130 runs in three consecutive List A games, achieving this in the 2022 One-Day Cup, in which he was the overall top run scorer.

-He replaced Eoin Morgan as t20 captain for the 2022 season.
+Eskinazi was appointed as Middlesex's T20 captain ahead of the 2022 season, replacing Eoin Morgan.
+He stepped down from the role in July 2025 for personal reasons.

+On 21 August 2025, it was announced that Eskinazi had signed for Leicestershire on a three-year deal which would see him initially join on loan before signing permanently in November.

+In franchise cricket, Eskinazi has played for Welsh Fire in The Hundred since 2023.
+He has also previously played for Perth Scorchers, The Chennai Braves, Chattogram Challengers, Kathmandu Gurkhas and Dhaka Capitals.